minimul/borderhound-server/README.md

 2. Create a new file called `.env.yml` using the `.env.yml.sample` file as a template.
 3. Put that file in `.gitignore`:
   - `echo .env.yaml >> .gitignore`
-4. Install some more Galaxy roles:
-5. `ansible-playbook -e "@.env.yml" do-provision.yml`
+4. `ansible-playbook -e "@.env.yml" do-provision.yml`
-6. Put the returned floating IP in .env.yml.
+5. Put the returned floating IP in .env.yml.

 #### Step 5b: Provision the new DigitalOcean Droplet

-1. Record the floating IP and create a DNS "A" and "CNAME" record with the floating IP mapped to your domain name.
+1. Create a DNS "A" and "CNAME" record with the floating IP mapped to your domain name.
 2. Make sure your rails app Puma config file is similar or the same as the [sample provided](https://github.com/minimul/borderhound-server/blob/main/puma.for.rails.app.sample.rb).
 3. Provision the droplet
   - `ansible-playbook -e "@.env.yml" -i inventories/production.yml provision.yml`